-The Reporting Persons believe the Complaint is frivolous and the allegations set forth in the Complaint are utterly baseless and without merit.
-Nothing in this filing shall be deemed an admission of the existence or materiality of any purported misstatement or omission, as alleged in the Complaint.
-The Reporting Persons deny all allegations in the Complaint, including, without limitation, their membership in the purported group and that any additional or corrective disclosures were or are required.
+The Reporting Persons believe the allegations set forth in the Texas Action are baseless, without merit and subject to immediate dismissal.
+This filing is being made solely to moot the Issuer's claims in the Texas Action relating to alleged disclosures and omissions.
+None of the foregoing shall be deemed an admission of the existence or materiality of any purported misstatement or omission complained of in the Texas Action.
+To the contrary, the Reporting Persons specifically deny all allegations in the Texas Action, including, without limitation, that any additional disclosures were or are required as to any of the defendants in the Texas Action.
 The Reporting Persons intend to defend themselves vigorously and will pursue all available rights and remedies.